panyogesh/ngap-asn-examples/ngap-nokia-asn-sample-program/README.md

 * sudo make install

-### Refer to asn-extract-from-docs for getting the asn entries from PDF for NGP
+### Refer to asn-extract-from-docs for getting the asn entries from DOCS for NGP

 ### Install the files for asn
 * cd <PATH>/ngap-asn-examples/ngap-nokia-asn-sample-program